 If you accept employment with the City of Jacksonville after retirement, you will not be entitled to the receipt of your pension while you are working for the City.
 During any such period of reemployment, the payment of pension benefits will be stopped and subsequently resumed after you cease to be a City employee.
-However, Elected Officials and retired members working as: Court Bailiff, Logistical and Technical Support Officer, Corrections Bond Custodian, Chaplain, Stable Manager, Corrections Mail Coordinator, Aviation Supervisor, Court Bailiff Supervisor, Community Projects Inmates Work Crew Supervisor are exempt from the application of this rule.
+However, Elected Officials and retired members working as: Court Bailiff, Logistical and Technical Support Officer, Corrections Bond Custodian, Chaplain, Stable Manager, Corrections Mail Coordinator, Aviation Supervisor, Court Bailiff Supervisor, Community Projects Inmates Work Crew Supervisor, Investigator for the Office of General Counsel, Mayoral Protective Officer are exempt from the application of this rule.
 If employed with an organization other than the City, there is no effect on the continued payment of the pension benefit.
 Those members drawing a disability pension may work for an organization other than the City (but not for the City) and not jeopardize the continued payment of a disability pension so long as they remain disabled within the meaning of the laws governing the Plan.